Sushant262/Chandrayaan-Guardian./README.md

 >Chandrayaan Guardian is a fun to play 2D Game.

->The game opens with the Main Menu and when we hit the play Button the intensity and fun starts.
+>The game opens with the Main Menu and when we hit the play button the intensity and fun starts.

 >Its a endles firing tower(Chandrayaan) defense game with score and lives shown in the top left corner of the game.